javiersanandres/Matrix-Harris-app/README.md

 ## The problem

 Drawing Harris Matrix diagrams by hand is slow and error-prone, especially for large or complex excavations.
 The difficulty becomes particularly acute when a research team excavates several separate areas of the same site and later needs to **merge** the individual diagrams into a single, coherent global picture (for example, when the same volcanic ash layer appears in different excavation zones and must be linked across them).
-No existing tool — free or commercial — properly supported this merging workflow, which motivated the development of this application.
+No existing tool properly supported this merging workflow, which motivated the development of this application.
+Also, I have been unable to find any application which automates the creation of hierarchical hypergraphs (or DAGs) with orthogonal routing, this would be the first one.

 ## What this application does